caoym/phpboot/README.md

 ## Specialities

-PhpBoot provides mainstream features, such as ORM, DI, Validation, etc. But the most striking features are:
+PhpBoot provides mainstream features, such as IOC, AOP, ORM, Validation, etc. But the most striking features are:

 ### 1. Designing object-oriented APIs